cicyinc/yichuchen-portfolio/final_project_YichuChen.md

 ### Data Sources

 Below is a list of data sources I found that I will be using for the project.
-I intend on deriving my contents and visualizations from here meanwhile I will also do more research along the way.
+I mainly collected my data from the Kids Count Data Center as well as other credible resources.

 - World Education News + Reviews: https://wenr.wes.org/2018/06/education-in-the-united-states-of-america
 - Kids Count Data Center: https://datacenter.kidscount.org/updates/show/189-more-than-half-of-kids-in-immigrant-families-lived-in-low-income-households-in-2016